Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 I was just completely overcome with all different types of emotion.
 Like I said, relief.
 But of course, just utter, utter sadness and fear.

-It’s kind of weird and I don’t know if this is something you would share with everybody, but I’ve always felt like in my life I’ve always been waiting for the other shoe to drop or something.
+It’s kind of weird.
+I don’t know if this is something you would share with everybody, but I’ve always felt like in my life, I’ve always been waiting for the other shoe to drop or something.

-When she told me that, when my doctor told me that, sitting in that hospital room, something clicked and everything made sense in a way.
-Even though it was absolutely terrifying and the scariest moment of my life.
+When my doctor told me that, sitting in that hospital room, something clicked, and everything made sense in a way, even though it was absolutely terrifying and the scariest moment of my life.